 Any stockholder shall have the right to dissent and demand payment of the fair value of the shares in the following instances: amendment to the corporation's articles of incorporation which has the effect of changing and restricting the rights of any shareholder or class of shares; or of authorizing preferences in any respect superior to those of outstanding shares of any class; or of extending or shortening the term of corporate existence; sale, lease, exchange, transfer, mortgage, pledge or other disposition of all or substantially all of the corporate property and assets; merger or consolidation; and investment of corporate funds in another corporation or business for any purpose other than its primary purpose.
-The stockholders' right of appraisal may be exercised within a period of thirty (30) days from the date on which the vote on the corporate action was taken.1
+The stockholders' right of appraisal may be exercised within a period of thirty (30) days from the date on which the vote on the corporate action was taken.

-1 As provided in Sections 80 and 81 of the Revised Corporation Code of the Philippines (the "RCCP").
+&lt;sup>1 As provided in Sections 80 and 81 of the Revised Corporation Code of the Philippines (the "RCCP").

-For the 2022 RSM of Ginebra San Miguel Inc. (the "Company" or "GSMI"), there are no corporate matters or actions that will entitle dissenting stockholders to exercise their right of appraisal as provided in the Revised Corporation Code of the Philippines (the "RCCP").2 The proposed amendment to the Articles of Incorporation does not have the effect of changing and restricting the rights of any shareholder or class of shares, or of authorizing preferences in any respect superior to those of outstanding shares of any class, or of extending or shortening the term of corporate existence of the Company.
+For the 2023 RSM of Ginebra San Miguel Inc. (the "Company" or "GSMI"), there are no corporate matters or actions that will entitle dissenting stockholders to exercise their right of appraisal as provided in the Revised Corporation Code of the Philippines (the "RCCP").